 This package gives the splendor of the great Himalayas with a little bit of work to reach the peak and a little luxury on the downhill trail.
 We go by thrilling bridges, moraines, stupas draped with vivid prayer flags, and the enchanting air of Sherpa communities as we enjoy the blanket of mountains encircling the mysterious valley.

 It's a full blend of adventure and elegance that makes the most of any trip.
 You'll be traveling for 9 days in total.
 The timeframe allows you to thoroughly explore the region.
 Trekkers are drawn to the deep fissure, various landscapes, and surreal pastures, to name a few.
 Other attractions include the region's remarkable art, religious beliefs, and fiestas.
 Snow-capped mountains, beautiful green meadows, and a subtropical highland climate offer something for everyone.
 With various geography, unconventional terrains, and a constantly changing temperature, the valleys are nothing short of breathtaking!

 Then there are the unpretentious folks from different ethnicities.
 They make you feel at ease with their generosity and warmth.
 Meanwhile, we try to make your journey as easy as possible with our return to Kathmandu via a helicopter flight.
-Our Everest Base Camp Helicopter Trek 11 Days offers luxury and convenience.
+Our Everest Base Camp Helicopter Trek 9 Days offers luxury and convenience.
 Others would take weeks to complete a trail that you will complete in a fraction of that time.
 View the magnificent mountains, deep cleft, and meadow in the base camp region and return via helicopter!

 - Insight into the region's cultural assets, traditions, and history